 In this passage, we tend to be thrown off course right from the get-go.
 Our focus turns immediately to the two olive trees and we assume the timing is this present age.
 However, the CONTEXT doesn’t support this assumption.
 Paul’s focus is on Israel’s future restoration, not the here and now.
-“God has not cast away His people which He foreknew,” verse 2. “…blindness in part is happened to Israel, until the fulness of the Gentiles has come in” verse 25—This can’t be before the rapture of the Church.
-Some Jews today accept Christ as their Savior and join with the Church… “where there is neither Jew nor Gentile,” but the majority of Jews will deny Christ till this present age, the Church age, has ended.
+“God has not cast away His people which He foreknew,” verse 2. “…blindness in part is happened to Israel, until the fulness of the Gentiles has come in” verse 25—This CANNOT happen before the rapture of the Church.
+Some Jews today accept Christ as their Savior and join with the Church…where there is neither Jew nor Gentile, just the Body of Christ…but the majority of Jews will deny Christ till this present age (the dispensation of the Grace of God, Eph 3:2), has ended.
 After the rapture will come great tribulation.
 As the tribulation is drawing to a close, at the appearance of Jesus Christ to rescue His people, the hearts of the Jews will be broken.
 Zac 12 and 13 tell how deeply they will mourn and cry over their King and Messiah when Christ appears to redeem them.

-Without going into much detail, keep in mind that God raised up Israel to be His elect (Isaiah 45:3-4).
-It was Israel’s “God assigned responsibility” to be a light to the nations drawing them to God (Mat 5:14).
-But time and again Israel fell into idolatry.
+Without going into great detail, keep in mind that God raised up Israel to be His elect (Isa 45:3-4).
+It was Israel’s “God assigned responsibility” to be a light to the nations drawing the Gentiles to God (Isa 49:6;Matt 5:14).
+But time and again Israel failed, falling into idolatry.
 God gave them chance after chance and still, they failed.
 Finally, He sent His Son whom they rejected, “He came unto His own, and His own received Him not,” John 1:11.

 The Wild olive tree…Gentiles…is rooted in the earth.
 It is uncultivated, left to grow on its own.
-Its most significant characteristic is that it bear no fruit.
-The Gentile nations have long ago abandoned God in favor of their pantheon of idols.
-Although God did provide them sunshine and rain in due season, He mostly left them to themselves, “he maketh his sun to rise on the evil and on the good, and sendeth rain on the just and on the unjust,” Mat 5:45.
+Its most significant characteristic is that it bear no fruit (for God).
+The Gentile nations have no holiness.
+They have long ago, at Bable, abandoned God in favor of their pantheon of idols.
+Although God did provide them sunshine and rain in due season, He mostly left them to themselves, “he maketh his sun to rise on the evil and on the good, and sendeth rain on the just and on the unjust,” Matt 5:45.
 Occasionally, God would intervene as with Nineveh in the book of Johan, “And should not I spare Nineveh, that great city, wherein are more than sixscore thousand persons that cannot discern between their right hand and their left hand; (meaning children) and [also] much cattle?”
 Jonah 4:11.

 The good olive tree, Israel, was blessed, tended, cultivated, groomed, watered, and watched over in hopes that she would bring forth abundant good fruit – thus drawing the nations to God as intended.
-However, the Jews despised the Gentiles.
+However, the Jews despised the Gentiles, considering themselves superior.
 Even the proselytes (Gentiles who convert to Judaism) were looked down upon.
 But, in these verses, it isn’t accurate to conclude that the good tree is simply Israel.
 The symbolism goes much deeper than that.
+It has roots.

 In Scripture, trees are often symbolic of kingdoms and dominions.
 Babylon, for example, grew into a mighty tree conquering the known world.
 Its rootstock was Nebuchadnezzar.
 His tree grew into a great nation covering the earth, but in the end, his tree was cut down.
 However, the stump and roots remained in the earth ready to spring up again at a future time (Dan 4:11-15).

-On the other hand, the Church is composed of faithful followers of Jesus Christ springing up from the rootstock of faithful Father Abraham.
+On the other hand, the Church is composed of faithful followers of Jesus Christ springing up from the rootstock of faithful Father Abraham (Rom 4:9-18), .
 The Church is Christ’s flesh and bones, (Eph 5:30-32) and has no relationship with or path to God through Isaac or Jacob.
 The following passages give us a clear perspective as to where we, who are of the faith of Abraham, stand.

 “Therefore [it is] of faith, that [it might be] by grace; to the end the promise might be sure to all the seed; not to that only which is of the law, but to that also which is of the faith of Abraham; who is the father of us all,” Rom 4:16.